zmmille2/git-fundamentals/topics/01-fork-and-clone.md

 git clone <THE LINK FROM YOUR FORK>
 ```

+If you chose to clone with `ssh` you should be done here - otherwise, `git` should ask for your Github credentials.

 If it worked, you should see a `git-fundamentals` folder appear at the location where you ran `git clone`!

 [Prev](00-installation-and-registration.md) - [Home](../README.md) - [Next](02-main-flow.md)